ON Semiconductor Corporation (ON) Shares Up Despite Recent Market Volatility

-ON Semiconductor Corporation (NASDAQ: ON)’s stock price has increased by 1.06 compared to its previous closing price of 77.41.
-Despite this, the company has experienced a -0.42% fall in its stock price over the last five trading sessions.
+ON Semiconductor Corporation (NASDAQ: ON)’s stock price has increased by 5.59 compared to its previous closing price of 78.70.
+Despite this, the company has seen a gain of 6.23% in its stock price over the last five trading days.
 Barron’s reported on 02/06/23 that On Semi Earnings Beat Estimates.
 The Stock Rises.

 Is It Worth Investing in ON Semiconductor Corporation (NASDAQ: ON) Right Now?